DogcraftNet/DogcraftPlugins/Dogcraft-Shops.md

 **Click a result** to start tracking that shop:

 - A **boss bar** appears at the top of your screen with a compass tape, a `◆` marker pointing at the target, and the distance remaining.
-The progress fills in as you close in.
+Progress is anchored to the trip's starting distance — the bar starts empty when you begin tracking and fills as you close in.
+Walking past where you started empties the bar back to zero (a clear "wrong way" cue).
 - The **action bar** above your hotbar shows an arrow and distance to the shop.
 - A **clickable teleport prompt** appears in chat: `Want to get to the shop quick?
 Teleport now for <fee> [Teleport]`.